AmpersandJS/ampersand-filtered-subcollection/README.md

 Filtered subset of a collection that emits events like a collection.

 Often for one part of an app you want a whole collection of models, but for another you want some sort of filtered subcollection.
 That's what this is for.
-It gives you a "pseudo collection" that behaves much like a full collections, but really is a subset.
+It gives you a "pseudo collection" that behaves much like a full collection, but really is a subset.

 <!-- starthide -->
 Part of the [Ampersand.js toolkit](http://ampersandjs.com) for building clientside applications.